 Family medicine seems like a very broad term, so what exactly does it mean and what does that mean for you, as a patient?
 Here are 6 fast facts about what family means to us:

-Family physicians are trained to work with any patient of any age
+Family physicians work with any patient of any age

-As opposed to internal doctors who only treat adults, family medicine doctors are equipped to work with any family member and even your whole family!
-Dr. Daniel Wells can attest to this, having stated, “A few years ago, after a delivery and with many siblings and cousins coming in to greet a newborn, I looked around and realized that I had delivered every child in the room.
+Family medicine doctors are equipped to work with any family member and even your whole family!
+Dr. Daniel Wells can attest to this, “A few years ago, after a delivery and with many siblings and cousins coming in to greet a newborn, I looked around and realized that I had delivered every child in the room.
 It was awesome to realize!”
 Our prenatal and maternity care strives to be intentional and personal, allowing you to keep the same provider from your first ultrasound to delivery and beyond.

 Family medicine has a specific focus on continuous care